jethornton/mesact/README.md

 Systems including the Raspberry Pi with the exception of Raspbian 10.

 Requirements:

-Python Version 3.6 or newer
-PyQt5 Version 5.15.0 or newer (QTabWidget.setTabVisible())
+Python Version 3.6 or newer (formatted string literals) PyQt5 Version 5.15.0 or newer (QTabWidget.setTabVisible())

 To run from a terminal you need to install some depenencies first